 Violone and Double Bass

-The Bachelor course focuses on playing the historical bass.
-Students develop a fine understanding of the different styles from the Renaissance to the classical period, and the situations as related to playing in a consort, basso continuo, or as a soloistThis process happens in relation to the courses in applied theory taught within the Early Music department, helping students to gain a comprehensive training in artistic, practical and theoretical skills alongside general and cultural skills.
+The bachelor's programme focuses on the practice of historical bass.
+Students develop a detailed understanding of the different styles from the Renaissance to the Classical period and the roles of consorts, basso continuo and soloists, in close connection with the applied theory courses in the early music section.
+It therefore offers students a very comprehensive education, covering artistic, practical and theoretical aspects as well as general and cultural knowledge.

-Alongside the weekly group and individual, instrumental and chamber music classes, each year students also participate in projects organised by the department (colloquia, concerts, seminars, orchestra sessions, conferences).
-The training also includes classes in reading, theory, and writing, and Bachelor students thus receive a solid musical, cultural and general training which gives them a good overview of all practices related to the historic bass.
+In addition to weekly group and individual instrument and chamber music lessons, students participate each year in projects organised by the department (symposiums, concerts, seminars, orchestra sessions, conferences).
+The programme also includes lessons in reading, theory and writing.
+Bachelor's students receive a solid musical, cultural and general education that provides them with an overview of all aspects of historical bass playing.

 Requirements for the entrance examinations :